SimianLogic/Mesh_LD24/readme.markdown

 MAJOR TODOs
 ===============
-* mesh editor, add a pixel after each level
+* add a pixel after each level
+* player pixel budgets (remove pixel to get one back)
+* automatically scale an arena to the next size if the player won't fit in the spawn position
 * path editor for motion/AI meshes
 * submesh support